Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Discussion

 It would be interesting to explore whether bootstrap techniques, as described in \cite{Henriksson:2020fqi} and references therein, could shed more light on the existence or non-existence of these CFT's for $\alpha=1$.
-It may also be interesting to study the small $\alpha$ limit, or the finite $M$, large $M$ fixed points in greater detail using analytic bootstrap \cite{Alday:2016njk, Alday:2016jfr, Alday:2017zzv, Henriksson:2018myn, Alday:2019clp, Henriksson:2020fqi}.
+It may also be interesting to study the small $\alpha$ limit, or the finite $M$, large $M$ fixed-points in greater detail using analytic bootstrap \cite{Alday:2016njk, Alday:2016jfr, Alday:2017zzv, Henriksson:2018myn, Alday:2019clp, Henriksson:2020fqi}.

-For the infrared fixed point, we found that the anomalous dimensions of the unprotected single-trace quartic and sextic operators attained their maximum at $\alpha=1$.
-This is consistent with the general expectation that scaling dimensions of unprotected operators become large when one approaches the matrix-like large $N$ limit from the vector model.
-The scaling dimensions of $\phi$ and $\phi^2$ were independent of $\alpha$ at this order, but we suspect that higher order corrections would display similar $\alpha$ dependence as the quartic and sextic single-trace operators.
-It should be possible to confirm this by computing 6-loop corrections to the large $N$ anomalous dimensions following \cite{Hager2002SixloopRG}.
+For the infrared fixed-point, we found that the anomalous dimensions of the unprotected single-trace quartic and sextic operators attained their maximum at $\alpha=1$.
+This is consistent with the general expectation that scaling dimensions of unprotected operators become large when one approaches the matrix-like large-$N$ limit from the vector model.
+The scaling dimensions of $\phi$ and $\phi^2$ were independent of $\alpha$ at this order, but we suspect that higher-order corrections would display similar $\alpha$ dependence as the quartic and sextic single-trace operators.
+It should be possible to confirm this by computing 6-loop corrections to the large-$N$ anomalous dimensions following \cite{Hager:2002uq}.
 It would also be of interest to compute the spectrum of higher-spin operators, to four or six loops, of the theory.
+To determine the order $\alpha^2$ correction to Eq. \eqref{Critical-epsilon}, which would allow a Pad\`e approximation of the critical dimension, an 8-loop calculation is required.

 It is worth mentioning the non-supersymmetric sextic tensor model of \cite{GKPPT} in $d=3-\epsilon$ also ceased to exist at a finite value of $\epsilon$.
-There, a real melonic fixed point with was found to exist perturbatively in $d=3-\epsilon$, but large $N$ techniques showed that it ceased to be real for a finite, but small critical value of $\epsilon$.
-However, for the supersymmetric tensor model of \cite{Popov:2019nja}, smooth interpolation from $d=3-\epsilon$ to $d=1+\epsilon$ was possible, though as noted there, the existence of the theory in $d=2$ exactly is still uncertain.\footnote{We thank Igor Klebanov for discussions on this point.} Perhaps it would be of interest to consider fixed points $\mathcal N=1$ supersymmetric version of the $O(N)\times O(M)$ theory, particularly in the limit $M/N \ll 1$ and compare results to our non-supersymmetric model.
+There, a real melonic fixed-point with was found to exist perturbatively in $d=3-\epsilon$, but large-$N$ techniques showed that it ceased to be real for a finite, but small critical value of $\epsilon$.
+However, for the supersymmetric tensor model of \cite{Popov:2019nja}, smooth interpolation from $d=3-\epsilon$ to $d=1+\epsilon$ was possible, though as noted there, the existence of the theory in $d=2$ exactly is still uncertain.\footnote{We thank Igor Klebanov for discussions on this point.} Perhaps it would be of interest to consider fixed-points $\mathcal N=1$ supersymmetric version of the $O(N)\times O(M)$ theory, particularly in the limit $M/N \ll 1$ and compare results to our non-supersymmetric model.